top of page

 • “I need porn to feel okay.”

-When those beliefs are running in the background, porn becomes a coping strategy not because you’re “weak,” but because your brain is trying to protect you from pain with the fastest relief it knows.
+When those beliefs are running in the background, porn becomes a coping strategy.
+This happens not because you’re “weak,” but because your brain is trying to protect you from pain with the fastest relief it knows.

 Behavior change is important.
 But belief change is what makes behavior change stick.